-Abstract: This paper introduces new core and Walrasian equilibrium notions for an asymmetric information economy with non-expected utility preferences.
-We prove existence and incentive compatibility results for the new notions we introduce.
+Abstract This paper introduces new core and Walrasian equilibrium notions for an asymmetric information economy with non-expected utility preferences.
+We prove existence and incentive compatibility results for the notions we introduce.
+We also discuss a framework for ex ante, interim and ex post preferences.